oracle-livelabs/apex/ai-world-hol-apex/1-deploy-adb/deploy-adb.md

 Generative AI
 Basic experience with OCI Cloud Console and standard components.

-## Task 1: Create Autonomous Databse
+## Task 1: Create Autonomous Database

 1. Navigate to the OCI home console and expand the side-menu bar.